ANADP II: About

-Aligning National Approaches to Digital Preservation II: An Action Assembly
+Aligning National Approaches to Digital Preservation: An Action Assembly

 November 18-20, 2013, Barcelona, Spain